mavas/mavas/writings/Portfolio.md

 - I first started out with C++, and then much later learned Python.
 Some say you get a different kind of engineer from the one that learns Python first and then has to learn C.  I understood the call stack, walked through things slowly with the **gdb** tool, made a game loop with it, etc.  The first compiler that I found that worked decent was Borland C++, which is still around today.
 I used to lookup www.cplusplus.com **constantly**, and that web site is still up and looks the same.
 C++ allows for very under-the-hood understanding of exactly how things are performed by the machine/computer, whereas Python is designed to hide these types of things.. automatic garbage collection for example (versus manually freeing memory).
 Once you have a good grasp of the syntax for argument-passing (call by reference or call by value?), then you never mess it up again and you can focus.

 - **Olimar's Escape** is a text-based RPG game I made.
 It features a game loop - of course - and is incomplete, but taught me that things can get big really quickly.
-I had to start coming up with characters, and stories, and scenes, and speach, and items that need to go in the rooms, and all kinds of things.
+I had to start coming up with characters, and stories, and scenes, and speech, and items that need to go in the rooms, and all kinds of things.
 It takes a lot to make a full video game.
 The code is [here](https://github.com/mavas/Olimar-Escape).
-The important thing about this though is that I was thinking entirely at a high level while programming this using only C++; in other words, I was thinking about _a whole game_, in standard C++.
-No other libraries were used, so it's just using raw C++, to make a text-based RPG game; it doesn't even use the standard template library (STL).
+The important thing about this though - in regards to my current expertise with C++ - is that I was thinking _entirely_ at a high level while programming this using only C++; in other words, I was thinking about _a whole game_, in standard C++.
+No other libraries were used, so it's just using raw C++ (variables, functions, classes, reading from files, etc.), to make a text-based RPG game; it didn't even use the standard template library (STL).

 - I kind of got into the Boost libraries but didn't stay around for too long, it turns out.
 Boost.Python was used during an internship to make C++ bindings between C++ and Python.
 There were numerous other options at the time but we settled on Boost.
 The project ended up not using my work and using some other language binding tool.
 OpenCog uses Boost extensively and successfully, and I have had to deal with that codebase before.